 mf = mezzo forte (medium loud)

 f = forte (loud)

 > = indicates an accent.
 Play notes with an accent louder than the others.

 Measures (or bars) are separated by bar lines.
 A double bar line separates different sections of music (verse-chorus, A section-B section, etc.).
 A double bar line with a thicker second line indicates that the piece of music is finished.

-Repeats are double bar lines with the thicker second line and two dots between the middle line on the staff.
+Repeats are double bar lines with a thicker second line and two dots between the middle line on the staff.
 They indicate when a piece of music is to be repeated.
 A percent sign indicates to repeat the previous measure.
 This illustration shows the bar lines and repeats.

 Capo, Segno, Coda, and Fine are other directions telling you where to play in the song.

-* Capo means “beginning”, so if you see D.C.
+n* Capo means “beginning”, so if you see D.C.
 (Da Capo), go to the beginning.

 * Segno means “sign”, so if you see D.S.
 (Dal Segno), go to the segno symbol.